amahzoon/PolyCleaner/README.md

 This directory includes an executable of our tool PolyCleaner.
 For details on the techniques behind see the publication "PolyCleaner: Clean your Polynomials before Backward Rewriting to Verify Million-gate Multipliers" by Alireza Mahzoon, Daniel Große, and Rolf Drechsler accepted at ICCAD 2018.

 PolyCleaner was developed and tested in Fedora 24.
-For questions please contact mahzoon@informatik.uni-bremen.de
+For related information, e.g. other SCA-based verification approaches, please visit http://www.sca-verification.org/ or contact polycleaner@sca-verification.org.

 *************************************************